 The following guidelines must be followed by the students who request funding support from the College.

 A. Student Travel Request Form (pre-approval): students must submit completed Student Travel Request Form to the appropriate administrator at least fourteen (14) business days in advance of travel.
 Students must have a paper or poster accepted at the conference and must provide valid proof that they will be a part of the conference program – the student’s name must appear in program.
 If the student is not a presenter or student leader, this request will be reviewed on a case by case basis.

 Pre-approval is required for funding under the 1) podium speakers or national competitors, 2) poster presenters, and 3) student leaders levels.
 Pre-approval is not required for the “other” funding level of $250 because funding for this level will be considered and determined on a first-come first-serve and case by case basis, but pre-approval is highly recommended.

-The completed reimbursement form along with supporting documentations must be submitted in person.
-Students who are on an assigned out-of-state clinical rotation may submit their documentations via email.
-Students who are on an assigned clinical rotation within New York State should submit their documentations in person.
-If a student is unable to submit the documentations in person, he/she may request a friend or classmate to submit the documentations on behalf of the student.
+Students who are assigned a clinical rotation in New York State must submit the completed reimbursement form, along with the supporting documentation, in person.
+Students who are on an assigned out-of-state clinical rotation may submit their documentation via email.
+If a student is unable to submit the documentation in person, he/she may elect a friend or classmate to submit the documentation, on the students' behalf.

 Expense Reimbursement Form (PDF)